 It implies absolute loyalty.
 It is the word of the man who has no interests of his own, because what he does, he does for God.
 His own profit and his own preference do not enter into his calculations: his loyalty is to God.

 That is what we have to try our very best to become.
-In this country, for the most part, we have driven slaves with the end of the whip and subjected them to the absolute worst living conditions.
-But that was not always the case.
+In this country, for the most part, we view slaves as those under the whip and living in the worst of circumstances, but that was not always the case.
 Slaves would often carry the authority of their masters.

 Consider the story of Joseph, who carried much authority as a slave.
 We know that Joseph was sold into captivity—slavery!